trackier/android_sdk/README.md

     private void userDetails(){

-        /*Passing the UserId and User EmailId Data */ TrackierSDK.setUserId("XXXXXXXX"); //Pass the UserId values here
-        TrackierSDK.setUserEmail("abc@gmail.com"); //Pass the user email id in the argument.
+        /* Passing the UserId and User EmailId Data */ TrackierSDK.setUserId("XXXXXXXX"); // Pass the UserId values here TrackierSDK.setUserEmail("abc@gmail.com"); // Pass the user email id in the argument.

-        /*Passing the additional data */
+        /* Passing the additional data */
         HashMap<String,Object> userDetails = new HashMap<>();
-        userDetails.put("Name","Sanu"); //You can pass the Username data. userDetails.put("UserMobile","873287XXXX"); // You can pass user mobile number TrackierSDK.setUserAdditionalDetails(userDetails);
+        userDetails.put("Name","Sanu"); // You can pass the Username data. userDetails.put("UserMobile","873287XXXX"); // You can pass user mobile number TrackierSDK.setUserAdditionalDetails(userDetails);
     }